 For even more ideas for things to do outside Yosemite, be sure to visit our list of 100 Things to Do in Mariposa County.

 It can be done.
 If, despite the many alternatives available, your heart is set on Yosemite National Park, you can still get in without a day-use vehicle reservation.

-We have even more information about park operations and logistics on our FAQ page.
+Visit the NPS website for more information straight from the source.
 Also, feel free to connect with us on social media or send us an email at info@Yosemite.com.
-We are here to help you plan the best trip to Yosemite Mariposa County that you can.
+We are here to help you plan the very best trip to Yosemite Mariposa County.

 To explore lodging options, things to do and places to eat, visit Yosemite.com, the #1 trip planning site for vacations to Yosemite National Park and historic Mariposa County.
 To stay up to date, follow @YosemiteNation on social media and subscribe to our newsletter, “The Wanderer”.
 Be sure to subscribe to our YouTube channel for great videos on the people and places of Yosemite Mariposa County.